seabass555/URISE-REU-Solar-Storage/README.md

 # URISE-REU-Solar-Storage
-In this repository you will find the save matlab files and data used for the solar-storage group's 2021 URISE project.
+In this repository you will find the matlab files and data used for the solar-storage group's 2021 URISE project.

 Data Files:
 * 2020DemandandSolar-Sheet1.csv contains data used in Case Study 1.
 Column 5   = load, Column 9 = solar gen. data.